 That should take care of the matchy-matchy issue, but lots of do-it-yourself decorators still try to get close.
 That's a mistake.
 Wood finishes that almost match look like you tried and failed.
-Mixing a variety of wood finishes that complement each other, though different, looks like a deliberate design choice.
+Mixing a variety of wood finishes that complement each other (though are different) looks like a deliberate design choice.

 If you're not sure which wood finishes work well together, opt for pieces that share the same color temperature, which is also known as the undertone.

-Wood finishes with warm undertones appear yellow, orange, or red.
-Cool undertones look have a grayish cast.
+Wood finishes with warm undertones appear yellow, orange or red.
+Cool undertones have a grayish cast.
 If the undertone looks beige, the wood has a neutral color temperature.
-Neutral undertones are the most versatile because you can mix them either warm or cool finishes, as well as with other neutral woods.
+Neutral undertones are the most versatile because you can mix them either warm or cool finishes as well as with other neutral woods.

 If you're having trouble identifying a wood finish's undertone, focus on the palest tone in the grain.
 Or, look at the piece from across the room so it appears as a single shade.
 If you wear glasses, take them off for the latter process.

 Though your stains shouldn't all match, your wood pieces should make sense together.
 You can accomplish that by making sure the pieces all have one or more — though not all — elements in common.